When the Caregiver Needs Care

 Noticing the signs of caregiver burnout is important, but realizing that you may need a support group is the first step in getting help.
 Not everyone is willing to admit that though, says Brian Carpenter, professor of psychology in Washington University’s Department of Psychological and Brain Sciences.

 “Be humble about what you know and what you don’t know,” says Carpenter.
 “If you’re facing new challenges, you may understandably not have the skills, resources, or knowledge that you need.
 You may also be feeling stressed, tired, and depressed because of the changes in your life.
 Don’t be ashamed to ask for help.”

-Online or telephone support groups are helpful for those who are unable to find or take part in a face-to-face support group, or just crunched for time.
+Online support groups are helpful to reduce caregiver stress and for those who are unable to find or take part in a face-to-face support group, or just crunched for time.
 But the experience of meeting in person with others who are in a similar situation can be particularly beneficial, says Carpenter.

 “There is a level of connection when you’re in the same room with the same people with the same challenges that you don’t get online,” he explains.
 “There is a deeper understanding that can come from actually seeing the other person, and an emotional connection and honesty you can get from reading someone’s facial expression or body language.
 The conversation is often more spontaneous and free-flowing as well.”

 In-person caregiver support groups offer the added benefit of giving caregivers the opportunity to get away from their responsibilities, if only for a short time.
 “That in itself has mental and physical benefits,” says Colin Milner, CEO of the International Council on Active Aging, whose own mother is taking care of both her 104-year-old mother and her 83-year-old husband.

 “She was feeling isolated,” says Milner of his mother.
 “Just having an outlet to vent and to learn has been highly valuable.”